Russian drone and missile attack on southern Ukraine kills 1 and wounds dozens

 —-

-Associated Press writers Sam McNeil in Brussels and Joanna Kozlowska in London contributed to this report.
+Associated Press writers Sam McNeil in Brussels, Joanna Kozlowska in London and Aamer Madhani in Washington contributed to this report.